painting of adonis and aphrodite

 ancient vase with aphrodite and adonis

 Aphrodite hid the newborn child, Adonis, in a chest, which she gave in charge to Persephone, queen of the nether world.
-But when Persephone opened the chest she was beheld by beauty of the baby, so she refused to give him back to Aphrodite, although the goddess of love went down herself to the Underworld to ransom the baby Adonis from the power of the dead.
+But when Persephone opened the chest she was beheld by the beauty of the baby, so she refused to give him back to Aphrodite, although the goddess of love went down herself to the Underworld to ransom the baby Adonis from the power of the dead.

 In this form of the myth, the contest between Aphrodite and Persephone for the possession of Adonis clearly reflects the struggle between love and death; this is a common subject in Greek Mythology, since we see it in the myth of Persephone and Hades.

-The decision of Zeus that Adonis is to spend one part of the year under ground and another part above ground is merely a Greek myth about the notion of the annual disappearance and reappearance, which refers to spring and winter.
+The decision of Zeus that Adonis is to spend one part of the year underground and another part above ground is merely a Greek myth about the notion of the annual disappearance and reappearance, which refers to spring and winter.

 A different version of the myth of Aphrodite and Adonis